frustratedidiot125/deathandlocal/README.md

-Formerly HexColor Buddy-tried expanding the color library.
+Formerly HexColor Buddy-tried expanding the color library to a ridiculous degree.
+May be the commit that broke the server's back.
 --------------

 Run on Heroku: